tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 ```

 ### PlayerCamera3D changes
-Now if you play the game, the camera follows the 2D player with the cube pretty well.
-However, the camera is too **zoomed** in, due to the camera shapecasting in to the wall, and we can still **rotate** the camera.
+Now, if you play the game, the camera follows the 2D player with the cube pretty well.
+However, the camera is too **zoomed** in, due to the camera shapecasting into the wall, and we can still **rotate** the camera.

 #### Shapecasting problem
 The easiest way to fix this is to move the camera target a bit out of the wall, so that the shapecast does not hit it.
 We can easily adjust it in the function `_update_camera_target()` by setting: